freevryheid/nasal/README.md

-nasal
+Nasal
 =====

-Sublime build and syntax scripts for Nasal
+Sublime Text 2 build and syntax scripts for Nasal